briziorusso/ABAplus/INSTALL.md

 To run the unit tests, in a terminal change to the directory `<ABAPlus root>` and enter:

     python3 -m unittest

+(Use `python` e.g. if on Win and Python 3 is the only/default version.)

 The unit tests should print a bunch of dots and a message like "Ran 47 tests in 0.113s".
 If not, then there could be something wrong with your installation.